DKusnir/Show-and-Save-all-SCCM-MDT-Task-Sequence-variables/README.md

 ===============================

+Version 4.0.2.1 (Current Version) -

+- Fix issue when TS Varialbes may not show correctly.
+- Fix opening Create & Edit task sequence windows
+- Fix when Task sequence may not generate task sequence online.
+- TS Comparator disabled when TS in Progress
+- Multiple bug fixes

-Version 4.0.2.0 (Current Version)- All tool settings now saved in one place in Theme > Settings - Fix.
+Version 4.0.2.0 - All tool settings now saved in one place in Theme > Settings - Fix.
 Corrected Task Sequence Viewer when conditions were not showing at all.
 Themes redesign.
 Minor bug fixes

 Version 4.0.1.9 - Added ability to unlock and edit text inside the console.
 Added support for Drag & Drop files to the console & TSViewer.
 Added description to log collector about collected logs and their location.
 Form now dragable.
 Fixed huge number of bugs